 How to Make Homemade Hummus

 Homemade hummus is simple, so the key to getting it right is high-quality ingredients and good technique.
-Here’s what you’ll need to do.
+Here’s how to make this recipe in 3 easy steps:

-Add the tahini and oil.
-Turn to food processor to low speed.
+2. Add the tahini and oil.
+Turn the food processor to low speed.
 Pour the tahini in through the chute, then slowly pour in the olive oil.
 Stop, scrape the sides, and turn the food processor back on at low speed.

-Add the water.
+3. Add the water.
 Slowly pour the ice water into the chute as the food processor runs.
 The texture of the hummus should begin to change.
 Leave your food processor on for 3 to 5 minutes, stopping twice to scrape down the sides.
-The hummus should be light and fluffy; taste and add more of any ingredient you’d like to balance the flavour.
+The hummus should be light and fluffy.
+Taste and add more of any ingredient you’d like to balance the flavour.

 Bowl filled with homemade hummus, topped with olive oil, za'atar, and chickpeas